hasura/graphql-engine/docs/graphql/manual/deployment/docker/updating.rst

    <code>docker run hasura/graphql-engine:<span class="latest-release-tag">latest</span> ...</code>

 .. note::

-  Updates to the server may result in catalogue version bumps.
-In this case, it's required to downgrade to an older version and fix inconsistencies.
-Read :doc:`here <../../troubleshooting/catalogue-versions>` more about catalogue versions and how to downgrade across them.
+  If you are downgrading to an older version of the GraphQL engine you might need to downgrade your metadata catalogue version as described in :doc:`../downgrading`